expyriment/dataintegrityfingerprint/README.md

 DIF procedure
 -------------

-1. Choose a (cryptographic) hash function `Hash` (e.g. "SHA-256"); it's official name, converted to lower case with nonalphanumeric symbols removed (e.g. "sha256"), shall be referred to as `PREFIX`
+1. Choose a (cryptographic) hash function `Hash` (e.g. "SHA-256") and let `PREFIX` be it's official name, converted to lower case letters with nonalphanumeric symbols removed (e.g. "sha256")

 2. For every file `f` in the parent directory of the data: